To DO List

 If you are applying through TMDSAS, review the instructions carefully.
 Seven out of the 10 schools require secondary essays and they need to be submitted to each school (not TMDSAS) at the same time as your primary.

 There are many websites that will give you last year's secondary medical school essays.
 You may want to review these sites to check out what type of questions they are asking.
 Some schools don't change their essay questions from year to year.
+Try visiting the Prospective Doctor database of secondary essay topics or Three Secondary Essays to Prewrite.

 Recommendations are part of the secondary application.
 A lot can go wrong at this point so make sure you attend to the details of the recommendations so they don't delay your application.